Why millennials suffer from back pain

 Millennials (18-36 year olds), also known as Generation Y, are the first generation to grow up with cell phones, the internet and TV on demand.
 It’s no wonder technology has become such a fundamental part of their everyday life.
+Is it any wonder we are seeing the negative effects of the technology culture?

 At this stage, the long-term effects of heavy technology use are unknown.
 However, millennials are already showing signs of digital wear and tear with common neck and back pain.